See the homework assignment page for your fourth (and last) programming assignment (it will be there soon).

 The first midterm exam is today.

-Remember that the first midterm exam is this Thursday, October 26.
-See the review problems from October 12.
+Remember that the first midterm exam is this Thursday.
+The exam is over renderer_1.
+See the review problems.

-The first midterm exam will be a week from today, on Thursday, October 26.
+The first midterm exam will be one week from today.
 See the review problems from last week.

-Today we will look at examples from the watch-events folder.
+Today we will start to look at examples of simple Java GUI programs.

-The first midterm exam will be moved to Thursday, October 26.
+The first midterm exam will be two weeks from today, Thursday, October 17.

 Here are some review problems for the midterm exam.
 The formula sheet will be included with the exam.

-Today we will look at an example of an event-driven GUI program.
+Today we will start to look at examples of simple Java GUI programs.

 See the homework assignment page for your second programming assignment.